Get It!

 Use Your Lighting Fixtures As An Extended Pixel Matrix

-24 DMX universes
+256 DMX universes

 Integrated Media Server

 Lightjams acts as both a powerful media server and a lighting controller.
-So unlike many other pixel mapping solutions requiring multiple complex software, Lightjams is all you need to generate and map the content.
+Unlike many other pixel mapping solutions requiring multiple complex software, Lightjams is all you need to generate and map the content.
 Just select your media files from your hard drive and you're ready to go!
 I'm giving you these video loops to get started.
 See more info about the media server.

 Lightjams as a media server